jabbett/stetson/README.md

 ## Features

 * Thoughtful typography
+* Simple, nesting hierarchy
-* Simple, intuitive navigation and controls
+* Intuitive navigation and easy-to-learn controls
-* Markdown content editing (with support for tables, code blocks, and footnotes)
+* [Markdown](https://daringfireball.net/projects/markdown/) content editing (with support for tables, syntax-highlighted code blocks, and footnotes)
 * Easy internal linking with ``[[Page Title]]``
-* Simple, nesting hierarchy
 * Configurable site title and home page
+* Authentication fully configurable with [Auth0](https://auth0.com)
+* Full history of each page's edits
+* Resolvable comments
+* Responsive mobile and print styles
+* Browser-based draft storage to avoid losing work
+* File attachments
+* Paste an image from the clipboard and automatically get the right Markdown image tag

 ## Anti-features

-* No WYSIWYG
+* **No WYSIWYG**: just Markdown for simplicity and reliability
-* No plugins or themes
+* **No plugins or themes**: good-looking and focused functionality
-* No role-based access permissions

-## Roadmap

-### Version 1

-* Domain-based authentication via Auth0
-* Attribute page edits to users
-* Resolvable comments on pages
-* Internal link helper
-* Responsive mobile style
-* Print style

-### Version 1.1

-* History of page edits
-* Browser-based draft storage to avoid losing work
-* Quick Markdown reference
-* Syntax highlighting of code blocks

-### Version 1.2

-* Paste an image from the clipboard
-* Attachments, maybe?

-### Later

-* Export all pages as ZIP of Markdown
-* Auto-generated table of contents based on page's headings?
+* **No role-based access permissions**: any authenticated user can create and edit, in the wiki spirit

 ## Getting started